 Far too many companies reward this type of behavior.
 They expect their employees to be available 24/7 and bleed paperclips and printouts day-and-night.
 And it’s only gotten worse since we’ve started working from home.

 According to the Harvard Business Review, “one of the best ways to manage through chaos is to anchor yourself in routine.”
-Self-care has to be a part of our daily routine.
+Self-care has to be a part of our daily routine if we want to stop feeling tired at work.
 Regaining focus requires us to recenter ourselves.
 It demands that we place our needs into the equation without feeling guilty.

 3. Rethink Your Expectations